 |Applicant Competition||Very Low|

 How hard is it to get into University of New England and can I get accepted?
-The school has a 81% acceptance rate.
-Last year, 4,107 out of 5,087 applicants were admitted making University of New England an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has average requirements for admission test scores, generally admitting students who score in the top 41 percent.
+The school has a 84% acceptance rate ranking it #11 in Maine for lowest rate of acceptance.
+Last year, 4,367 out of 5,175 applicants were admitted making University of New England an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 48 percent.
 University of New England typically accepts and attracts "B" average high school students.
 Only 16% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|